Dhii/event-dispatcher/README.md

 - Renamed `StoppableEventInterface` to `IsPropagationStoppedCapableInterface`.
 - Downgraded PHP version requirement to PHP 7.0.

-The releases of this package will correspond 1:1 to releases in the parent package.
-The API will be the same, with the exception of being compatible with PHP 7.0 - more permissive.

 Other changes include:

 - PHPUnit config and tests - to ascertain that syntax is compatible.